I hold a PhD in Machine Learning from Imperial College London and a MEng in Electrical and Computer Engineering.

 Currently, I'm a Senior Research Scientist at Kheiron Medical Ltd, working on Deep Learning algorithms to assist radiologies in breast cancer detection.

-I have a total of 3.5 years of industrial experience in positions that allowed me to be at the forefront of recent developments in Deep Learning and Computer Vision.
+I have more than 4 years of industrial experience in positions that allowed me to be at the forefront of recent developments in Deep Learning and Computer Vision.

 Previously I had the opportunity to work on: